hughpearse/networkfuzz/README.md

 This program solves these 2 problems by fuzzing the payload data in a Pcap file and writing the fuzzed Pcap file out to disk.
 The new modified Pcap can then be replayed using tcpreplay.

 **Example Usage:**
-- ./RUN.sh -i sample.pcap -o ./result.pcap
+- ./RUN.sh -i sample.pcap -o ./result.pcap -t data-transformation-python-module
 - sudo tcpreplay -i em1 ./result.pcap